 First rename of remove the current file:

-mv /etc/localtime /etc/localtime-backup
+sudo mv /etc/localtime /etc/localtime-old

 Then change the symbolic link of file to the correct time zone configuration file:

-ln -s /usr/share/zoneinfo/America/Los_Angeles /etc/localtime
+sudo ln -s /usr/share/zoneinfo/America/Los_Angeles /etc/localtime

 The system will automatically adjust the new time based on the new time zone set on the system.
 You can again run “timedatectl” command to confirm the time zone is updated correctly.

 In this tutorial, you have learned about setting or changing the time zone on a Linux system.